• Skip to primary navigation

 Ingredients

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

-• 1 yellow onion , diced (white onion UK)
+• 1 yellow onion, , diced (white onion UK)

-• 2 cloves garlic , minced or grated
+• 2 cloves garlic, , minced or grated

-• 3 medium zucchini (courgettes) , grated using a box grater (900g/1.9 lbs)
+• 3 medium zucchini (courgettes), , grated using a box grater (900g/1.9 lbs)

-• 1 large potato , cut into medium-sized chunks
+• 1 large potato, , cut into medium-sized chunks

-• 4 cups chicken stock (1 litre)
+• 4 cups chicken stock, (1 litre)

-• 1 tablespoon freshly grated parmesan
+• 1 tbsp freshly grated parmesan

 • salt and pepper for seasoning

-• 1 knob (1 tbsp) butter (optional)
+• 1 knob (1 tbsp) butter, (optional)

 Instructions